Wi-Q/wiq-javascript-exercise/README.md

 Update the `[id].ts` file so that when `/menu/[id]` is requested, we return with the correct set of products from `data.json`.
 **Hint: you might want to check the docs for Next.js to see how API routes can vary on path parameters.**

+## Submitting

+You can submit your test submission as a private fork of this repo, inviting matt@wi-q.com and leon@wi-q.com, or simply upload it somewhere as a zip file if easier and send it over on cord or by email.

 ## Advice

 - Try not to spend more than 90 minutes on this test.